kplindegaard/pydsd/README.md

 # pydsd
-Distributed spring-damper system simulation with Redis streams
+Distributed spring-damper system simulation in Python with Redis streams.